Duke University School of Nursing - Apply Now

-View the below application process and instructions before beginning an application.
+Review the application process and instructions before beginning an application.

 Create an account

-For assistance creating a OneLink account or accessing your application, visit the OneLink Help Page or contact the OIT Help Desk, which is open M-TH 24 hours, Fridays 12am-5pm, and Sundays 3pm-12am.
+For assistance creating a OneLink account or accessing an application, visit the OneLink Help Page or contact the OIT Help Desk, which is open M-TH 24 hours, Fridays 12 am-5 pm, and Sundays 3 pm-12 am.

-The system requires you to submit information in 3 sections in order to complete your application.
-The first step is to answer all required questions and submit the application form.
+The system requires applicants to submit information in three sections to complete the application.
+First answer all required questions and submit the application form.

 All applicants will be asked to provide recommender’s contact information as part of the online application.
-After you enter your recommender’s information, the system will automatically send an email request to your recommender.
-Your recommenders must submit their letters of recommendation electronically via the online recommendation system.
+After the recommender’s information has been submitted, the system will automatically send an email request to the recommender.
+Recommenders must submit their letters of recommendation electronically via the online recommendation system.

-In the Recommendations section of the online application, choose "Add Recommender" to enter the contact information of your recommenders, including their e-mail addresses.
-Each recommender will then receive an e-mail that includes a link to an online recommendation form.
-This is the form the recommender will complete in support of your application.
-We ask that you provide professional email addresses for your recommenders if possible.
+In the Recommendations section of the online application, choose "Add Recommender" to enter the contact information of recommenders, including their e-mail addresses.
+Each recommender will then receive an email that includes a link to an online recommendation form.
+This is the form the recommender will complete in support of an application.
+We ask that professional email addresses for your recommenders are provided if possible.
 Recommendations sent to a general email account (Gmail or Yahoo, for example) will be more closely monitored in our application credentials review process.

 Pay the fee and submit your application

-A $50 non-refundable application fee is collected by credit card when you submit the online application.
-We recommend that you submit your application as early as you can to ensure that you have adequate time to upload all required supplemental materials by your chosen degree program’s deadline.
+A $50 non-refundable application fee is collected when an online application is submitted.
+We recommend submitting applications as early as possible to ensure adequte time to upload all supplemental materials required by the chosen degree program’s deadline.

-As part of your online application, you must upload one copy of the scanned unofficial transcript from each undergraduate and graduate institution where you
+As part of the online application, one copy of a scanned, unofficial transcript must be uplodaed from each undergraduate and graduate institution where the applicate:

-• earned 12 or more hours of credit; or
+• Earned 12 or more hours of credit

-• took classes that relate to your graduate study interests.
+• Took classes related to the graduate study interests

-If you took classes at a college or university while in high school, do not list the college or university as a separate school in your application unless the credits you earned applied to your bachelor’s or associate’s degree.
+For classes at a college or university taken while in high school, do not list the college or university as a separate school in the application unless the credits earned applied to a bachelor’s or associate’s degree.

-You do not have to provide a separate transcript for study abroad credits, as long as the credits are listed on the transcript from your home educational institution.
-If you list a study abroad institution in the Academic History section of your online application, the system will require you to upload a document.
-If the study abroad credits are listed on the transcript from your home educational institution, upload a document stating that fact.
-If they are not listed, you must upload a transcript from the study abroad institution.
-Make sure your file is in PDF format and does not exceed 1.5 MB (1,500 kb) in size.
+If study abroad credits are listed on the transcript from the home educational institution, upload a document stating that fact.
+If study abroad credits are not listed, a transcript from the study abroad institution must upload.
+Make sure the file is in PDF format and does not exceed 1.5 MB (1,500 kb) in size.

 My School Doesn’t Issue Transcripts to Students